Is pharmacy for me? Is being a pharmacy technician easy?

 Why should I get an AAS degree in Pharmacy Technology?
 Isn’t certification enough?

 The North Carolina Board of Pharmacy recognizes graduates with an AAS Degree in Pharmacy Technology as Validating Technicians.
 Validating Technicians will have an expanded role in pharmacy practice in North Carolina and will be allowed to validate certain stocking and unit-dose packaging functions of other pharmacy technicians in the institutional pharmacy setting.

 How long should it take to complete the degree program?

 The program requires two years (five semesters) to complete

 How much does the program cost?

-The cost of the program averages about $6,300.
-In addition to tuition and textbooks, include uniforms, physical examination, criminal background check, drug screen and specific vaccinations.
+The cost of the program averages between $7,000 to $10,000 depending on general education classes..
+This includes tuition, textbooks, uniforms, physical examination, criminal background check, drug screen and specific vaccinations.
 In addition, the student must provide proof of health and accident insurance.

 - Tuition and Fees are available for upcoming and current semesters.

 - Students may apply for financial aid or meet with a financial aid representative on any campus.